YourMobileGeek/100DaysOfCode2019/README.md

 Day 23
   > Successfully completed a medium level question on hackerrank.
 Its not a lot but took me more than half of the day.
 Other than that, i have started learning Alexa skill development.
 Hopfully i have something to show for tomorrow.

+Day 24
+  > Spent another day not implementing anything.
+This time the learning was for Alexa.
+I did make a few test skills, but nothing good enough to mention.
+I'll surely make something tomorrow.